-- own right

-- Celbridae

-- Underpinning of the whole strategy with an urgency to enhance & protect green all projects

-Celbridge Community Council's assessment of the Celbridge Town Renewal proposals is that they focus on priority projects that will enhance the town, but fail to fully acknowledge the key observations highlighted in the survey feedback (traffic, pedestrian, and cycle connectivity, links to heritage and Page 58 of 90 infrastructure, biodiversity, and our built & natural heritage - such protection and enhancement need to be included as non-negotiable criteria when assessing the suitability of community facilities).
+- Proactive embracement of the River Liffey instead of continuing to leave it inaccessible for long stretches - realisation of a Liffey Valley Park needs to be a priority project in its own right - Credible proposals for building a strong tourism offering to draw more visitors into Celbridge - Underpinning of the whole strategy with an urgency to enhance & protect green infrastructure, biodiversity, and our built & natural heritage such protection and enhancement need to be included as non-negotiable criteria when assessing the suitability of all projects community facilities).
 The priority projects must be underpinned by previous feedback provided by the public and must link to other projects such as those to provide a second bridge / Celbridge-Hazelhatch Link Road, to upgrade the existing bridge, to develop a Transport Strategy for Celbridge, to provide outdoor facilities for young people, to construct an education campus that houses three schools behind Donaghcumper Cemetery, etc. and to leverage opportunities from the introduction of additional local bus routes under BusConnects.